lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 ---
 layout: post
-title:  Doing my PhD at Stanford, under John L Hennessy
+title:  "Memories: doing my PhD at Stanford, under John L Hennessy"
 usemathjax: true
 tags: [memories,general]
 ---
 When young researchers get together, one topic of conversation is "who supervised your PhD?"
-Rod Burstall was often named.
+Back in the day, Rod Burstall was often named.
 Also mentioned were Robin Milner, Dana Scott and Gordon Plotkin.
 Then it would be my turn: "[John Hennessy](https://profiles.stanford.edu/john-hennessy)".
 Who?
 Even today, while everyone has heard of Mark Zuckerberg and Bill Gates, few people can name the guy who is in charge of Google's sprawling empire.
-But even those who got past the "who?" might find themselves asking "why?"
+But even those who got past the "who?" would then be asking "why?"

 ### Early years at Stanford

 I arrived in the autumn of 1977.
 It was not a good time for me.
-After a couple of years of drifting, I found myself in the group of David Luckham and his [Stanford Pascal Verifier](http://i.stanford.edu/pub/cstr/reports/cs/tr/79/731/CS-TR-79-731.pdf).
+After a year of drifting, I found myself in the group of David Luckham and his [Stanford Pascal Verifier](http://i.stanford.edu/pub/cstr/reports/cs/tr/79/731/CS-TR-79-731.pdf).
-It consisted of a verification generator for Pascal coupled with a rewriting engine for proving the assertions generated.
-The rewrite rules were supplied by the user, and they had to be trusted, which was its main weakness.
+It consisted of a [verification condition generator](https://en.wikipedia.org/wiki/Verification_condition_generator) for Pascal coupled with a rewriting engine for proving the assertions generated.
+The user had to supply the rewrite rules, which had to be trusted: a major weakness.
-I worked on verifying list processing programs for a while (simple things like *append* and *reverse*), but came a cropper when I noticed that the rewrite rules I had been given for lists were inconsistent.
+I worked on verifying list processing programs for a while (simple things like *append* and *reverse*), but came a cropper when I noticed that the rewrite rules for lists that I had been given were inconsistent.

 Luckham had a strong group.
 In particular, [Greg Nelson](https://en.wikipedia.org/wiki/Greg_Nelson_(computer_scientist)) and [Derek Oppen]() made contributions that are still used today in most SMT solvers:

 * [congruence closure](https://dl.acm.org/doi/10.1145/322186.322198),
-whereby all the available equalities are propagated throughout a formula
+whereby all available equalities are propagated throughout a formula
 * a cooperation framework for [combining decision procedures](https://doi.org/10.1145/357073.357079)

-In addition, Derek Oppen created a framework for pretty printing [pretty printing](https://dl.acm.org/doi/10.1145/357114.357115) that I adopted every chance I got, which means it is now in HOL4, Isabelle and the [Poly/ML](https://polyml.org) implementation of [Standard ML](https://doi.org/10.1145/3386336).
+In addition, Derek Oppen created a framework for [pretty printing](https://dl.acm.org/doi/10.1145/357114.357115) that I adopted every chance I got, which means it is now in HOL4, Isabelle and the [Poly/ML](https://polyml.org) implementation of [Standard ML](https://doi.org/10.1145/3386336).
-Unfortunately, David Luckham had the reputation for exploiting his PhD students; I was even taken aside, probably by the kind and lovely departmental secretary, Carolyn Tajnai, and advised to watch out.
+Unfortunately, David Luckham had a reputation for exploiting his PhD students; I was even taken aside, probably by the kind and lovely departmental secretary, Carolyn Tajnai, and advised to watch out.
-Unfortunately, I wasn't the sort of person to pay attention, so I didn't take heed and I didn't even notice when (allegedly) Luckham told me that I should move on.
+Unfortunately, I was by nature inattentive, so I didn't take heed and I didn't even notice when (allegedly) Luckham told me that I should move on.
 But I did notice when my financial support disappeared.
 Enter John.